willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 Before you get started, complete the following prerequisites:

-- Determine what data you want to sync between your WFM system and Shifts, according to your business needs.
+- Determine what data you want to sync between your WFM system and Shifts according to your business needs.
-- Register an application in Microsoft Entra for the [workforceIntegration](graph/api/resources/workforceintegration?view=graph-rest-1.0) Graph API.
+- Register an application in Microsoft Entra for the [workforceIntegration](/graph/api/resources/workforceintegration?view=graph-rest-1.0) Graph API.

     Choose the **Accounts in this organizational directory only (Single tenant)** option so that only users in your tenant can use the application.
 To learn more, see [Register an application with the Microsoft identity platform](/entra/identity-platform/quickstart-register-app).

-- (Optional) Create teams in Teams that match the teams and locations in your WFM system, and add people to the teams:
+- (Optional) Create teams in Teams that match the teams and locations in your WFM system, and add people to each team:
   - Add your frontline managers as team owners and/or schedule owners.
 Learn more about [team owners and schedule owners in Shifts](shifts-frontline-manager-worker-roles.md).
   - Add your frontline workers as team members.